 After preparing your USB flash drive, complete these steps:

-- Make sure your Mac is connected to the internet.
+- Make sure your Mac is connected to the Internet.

 - Open Boot Camp Assistant, which is in the Utilities folder of your Applications folder.

-Learn what to do if you can't download or save the Windows support software.
+Find out what to do if you can't download or save the Windows support software.

 Install the Windows support software